Jeppe-T-K/LG-competition/docs/environment.md

 `total_steps`|**int**|Total number of steps taken in environment `successful_click` | **bool** | Whether the previous action was valid or not

-### Methods
+# Example gameplay

-# Example gameplay loop
+In the github repository is an example of a random agent playing the game

-The gameplay loop of this method is as follow:
+## Render
-1. To start a new game
+A visualisation method has not been implemented yet.